google/styleguide/pyguide.md

 #### 2.20.1 Definition

 Python 3 is a significant change in the Python language.
-While existing code is often written with 2.7 in mind there are some simple things to do to make code more explicit about its intentions and thus better prepared for use under Python 3 without modification.
+While existing code is often written with 2.7 in mind, there are some simple things to do to make code more explicit about its intentions and thus better prepared for use under Python 3 without modification.